Higher National Diploma (HND) Engineering

 Your next steps

-Holders of a Pearson BTEC Higher National in Engineering also meet the academic requirements for the Engineering Council Engineering Technician Standard (EngTech).
+Holders of a Pearson Higher National in Engineering also meet the academic requirements for the Engineering Council Engineering Technician Standard (EngTech).